Eric-mar/node-js-starter/README.md

-# Node.js to Express.js Learning Path - Ecommerce Backend
+# Node.js & Express.js Learning Path - Ecommerce Backend

 Welcome!
 This repository is designed to take you from zero to building a complete ecommerce backend using Node.js and Express.js.

+Start by forking the repository, remember to star the repo if you find this helpful!!!!!!

 ## Learning Path Overview